Microsoft/azure-docs.cs-cz/articles/iot-edge/module-edgeagent-edgehub.md

 ---
-title: EdgeAgent a EdgeHub požadovaného referenční dokumentace k vlastnostem – Azure IoT Edge | Dokumentace Microsoftu
+title: EdgeAgent and EdgeHub desired properties reference - Azure IoT Edge | Microsoft Docs
-description: Zkontrolujte konkrétním vlastnostem a jejich hodnoty pro edgeAgent a edgeHub dvojčaty modulů
+description: Review the specific properties and their values for the edgeAgent and edgeHub module twins
 author: kgremban
 manager: philmea
 ms.author: kgremban